History of Quebec: Canada of New France (1608–1763)

-Colony of Canada (1608–1759)

 Early years (1608–1663)

 Quebec City was founded in 1608 by Samuel de Champlain.
-Some other towns were founded before, most famously Tadoussac in 1604 which still exists today, but Quebec was the first to be meant as a permanent settlement and not a simple trading post.
+Some other towns were founded before, like Tadoussac in 1604 which still exists today, but Quebec was the first to be meant as a permanent settlement and not a simple trading post.
 Over time, it became a province of Canada and all of New France.

 The first version of the town was a single large walled building, called the Habitation.
 A similar Habitation was established in Port Royal in 1605, in Acadia.
 This arrangement was made for protection against perceived threats from the indigenous people.
 The difficulty of supplying the city of Quebec from France and the lack of knowledge of the area meant that life was hard.
 A significant fraction of the population died of hunger and diseases during the first winter.
 However, agriculture soon expanded and a continuous flow of immigrants, mostly men in search of adventure, increased the population.

 The settlement was built as a permanent fur trading outpost.
 First Nations traded their furs for many French goods such as metal objects, guns, alcohol, and clothing.
 In 1616, the Habitation du Québec became the first permanent establishment of the Indes occidentales françaises with the arrival of its two very first settlers: Louis Hébert and Marie Rollet.

 The French quickly established trading posts throughout their territory, trading for fur with aboriginal hunters.
 The coureur des bois, who were freelance traders, explored much of the area themselves.
 They kept trade and communications flowing through a vast network along the rivers of the hinterland.
 They established fur trading forts on the Great Lakes (Étienne Brûlé 1615), Hudson Bay (Radisson and Groseilliers 1659–60), Ohio River and Mississippi River (La Salle 1682), as well as the Saskatchewan River and Missouri River (de la Verendrye 1734–1738).
 This network was inherited by the English and Scottish traders after the fall of the French Empire in Quebec, and many of the coureur des bois became voyageurs for the British.

 In 1612, the Compagnie de Rouen received the royal mandate to manage the operations of New France and the fur trade.
 In 1621, they were replaced by the Compagnie de Montmorency.
-Then, in 1627, they were substituted by the Compagnie des Cent-Associés.
+Then, in 1627, they were substituted by the Compagnie des Cent-Associés (Company of One Hundred Associates).
 Shortly after being appointed, the Compagnie des Cent-Associés introduced the Custom of Paris and the seigneurial system to New France.
 They also forbade settlement in New France by anyone other than Roman Catholics.
 The Catholic Church was given en seigneurie large and valuable tracts of land estimated at nearly 30% of all the lands granted by the French Crown in New France.